★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Legal

-Core earnings power is tied to patent-protected specialty assets (notably HIV) that restrict generic competition during exclusivity windows.
+Core earnings power is increasingly tied to patent-protected specialty assets, notably HIV, respiratory/immunology and oncology, that restrict generic competition during exclusivity windows.

 Erosion risks